jmvsevilleja/mongodb-mflix/README.md

 ### AI Recommendations
 - Use the "AI Recommendations" tab
 - Enter descriptive text like "a story where a cowboy and astronaut become friends"
-- Get semantically similar movies ranked by relevance
+- Get semantically similar movies ranked by AI relevance
+- See detailed AI explanations for each recommendation

 ## Example Queries

-- "a story where a cowboy and astronaut become friends" → Toy Story
+- "a story where a cowboy and astronaut become friends" → Toy Story (95% match)
-- "space battles with lightsabers" → Star Wars movies
+- "space battles with lightsabers and the force" → Star Wars movies
-- "talking animals in a jungle" → The Lion King, Madagascar
+- "talking animals in a jungle with life lessons" → The Lion King, Madagascar
-- "time travel adventure with a scientist" → Back to the Future
+- "time travel adventure with a scientist and teenager" → Back to the Future
+- "superhero team fighting alien invasion in New York" → The Avengers

-## Architecture
+## AI Architecture

 ### Vector Search Flow
 1. User enters descriptive text
 2. Text is converted to embeddings using Mistral AI
 3. MongoDB vector search finds similar movie embeddings
-4. Results are ranked by cosine similarity
+4. LangChain analyzes candidates for relevance
-5. Movies are returned with similarity scores and reasons
+5. AI provides relevance scores (0-100) and explanations
+6. Results ranked by AI-determined relevance

+### LangChain Filtering Process
+1. **Candidate Retrieval**: Vector search gets 3x more results than needed
+2. **AI Analysis**: LangChain + Mistral Large analyzes each candidate
+3. **Relevance Scoring**: AI assigns 0-100 relevance scores
+4. **Intelligent Filtering**: Only movies with >30% relevance are included
+5. **Explanation Generation**: AI creates detailed explanations for top matches
+6. **Smart Ranking**: Final results sorted by AI relevance, not just vector similarity

 ### Fallback System
-If vector search fails, the system falls back to:
+If AI filtering fails, the system falls back to:
-1. In-memory similarity calculation
-2. Traditional text-based search
+1. Basic vector search results
+2. Simple similarity-based ranking
+3. Generic explanations
-3. Ensures the system remains functional
+4. Ensures the system remains functional

+## Performance Optimizations

+- **Batch Processing**: Embeddings created in batches to avoid rate limits
+- **Caching**: Vector embeddings stored in MongoDB for reuse
+- **Pagination**: AI filtering applied to paginated results
+- **Fallback Logic**: Multiple fallback layers ensure reliability
+- **Efficient Queries**: MongoDB aggregation pipelines for optimal performance

 ## Deployment

 ### API
 - Deploy to platforms supporting Node.js (Vercel, Railway, etc.)
 - Ensure MongoDB Atlas is accessible
-- Set production environment variables
+- Set production environment variables including `MISTRAL_API_KEY`

 ### Web
 - Deploy to Vercel (recommended) or similar platforms